Arduino-IRremote/Arduino-IRremote/README.md

 ### NEC, NEC2
 On a long press, the **NEC protocol** does not repeat its frame, it sends a special short repeat frame.
 This enables an easy distinction between long presses and repeated presses and saves a bit of battery energy.
-This behavior is quite unique for NEC and its derived protocols like LG.
+This behavior is quite unique for NEC and its derived protocols like LG and Samsung.

-So there are of course also remote control systems, which uses the NEC protocol but on a long press just repeat the first frame instead of sending the special short repeat frame.
+But of course there are also remote control systems, that uses the NEC protocol but only repeat the first frame when a long press is made instead of sending the special short repeat frame.
 We named this the  **NEC2** protocol and it is sent with `sendNEC2()`.<br/>
 But be careful, the NEC2 protocol can only be detected by the NEC library decoder **after** the first frame and if you do a long press!

+### Samsung, SamsungLG
+On a long press, the **SamsungLG protocol** does not repeat its frame, it sends a special short repeat frame.

 ## Unknown protocol
 If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP).